asterisk/testsuite/README.txt

         - libpcap and yappcap
             - Install the libpcap development library package for your system (libpcap-dev for Debian-based distros, pcap-devel for Red Hat)
+	    - Install cython
             - Download yappcap from:
               https://github.com/otherwiseguy/yappcap/tarball/master
             - tar -xvzf otherwiseguy-yappcap*.tar.gz
             - cd otherwiseguy-yappcap*
             - make && sudo make install
+	    - Note that if you install these packages, you'll need to execute tests in the testsuite using an account with privileges to do raw packet captures ('root', of course, but other accounts may work on your system).

 --------------------------------------------------------------------------------
 --------------------------------------------------------------------------------